RaspAP/raspap-webgui/BACKERS.md

 Wouter D - $20
 Andy N - "This is a great solution with a very responsive lead.
 Thanks for all your hard work." -$20
 Paul B - $20
+Bert S - "I use RaspAP for IoT devices in combination with OpenVPN.
+Works like a charm." -€25

 ## PayPal
 Ray E - "This project is awesome and just works; saved me and my client tons of work.
 Thank you!" -$20